|

 an innocent person."

-'innocent' individuals, then why are they not making a fuss about any
+concerned about innocent individuals, then why are they not making a fuss about

 social policy which brings about the death of innocent individuals - such as car

-lead to the death of innocent individuals.
-Over a million innocent people have
+the death of innocent individuals.
+Over a million innocent people have been

 automobiles?"